raetsel99/migaku_words/readme.md

 # migaku_words

-This is a quick an dirty script to allow you to import your known or learning workds into the Migaku dictionary from a source other than anki.
+This is a quick and dirty script to allow you to import your known or learning workds into the Migaku dictionary from a source other than anki.

-Once you have generated your file use the Import from Backup option in the Migaku Words List screen.
+Once you have generated your file use the Import from Backup option in the Migaku Words Browser screen *not* the Word List screen.
 (Be sure to take a backup before you run the import just in case)

+Note this has only been tested with French word data.

 ## usage example